-'''

 See: URI Generic Syntax [STD66].

-'''

-IPP Printers SHOULD NOT generate (or allow administrators to configure) URI lengths above 255 octets, because many older IPP Client implementations do not properly support these lengths.
+Per PWG IPP Everywhere [PWG5100.14], for compatibility with existing IPP implementations, IPP Printers SHOULD NOT generate (or allow administrators to configure) URI lengths above 255 octets, because many older IPP Client implementations do not properly support these lengths.

-'ipps' URI MUST be represented in absolute form.
-Absolute URI MUST always begin with a scheme name followed by a colon.
+Per PWG IPP Everywhere [PWG5100.14], in IPP protocol exchanges, 'ipps' URI MUST be represented in absolute form.
+Absolute URI always begin with a scheme name followed by a colon.
 For definitive information on URI syntax and semantics, see "Uniform Resource Identifiers (URI) Generic Syntax and Semantics" [STD66].
 This specification adopts the definitions of "host", "port", and "query" from [STD66].
 This specification adopts the definition of "absolute-path" from [RFC7230].